 FOOD PANTRY GUIDELINES:

 - The head of household must show proof of name each time they visit the pantry.
-Examples: driver’s license, passport, Massachusetts ID, lease agreement or health insurance card, etc.

 - Clients are served once every 30 days.

-- Even if several adults live in your home, you are still considered one household and you will only be allowed to collect food once every 30 days for your entire household.
+- Even if several adults live in your home, you are all still considered one household and you will only be allowed to collect food once every 30 days for your entire household.

 Pantry hours are 10-11:45am Monday-Friday and Wednesday evenings (by appointment only).